 Cut the wall liner to the same length as the wall thickness.
-Cut the flue duct to the same length, plus 80 mm (3.25 ins).
+Cut the flue duct to the same length, plus 80 mm (3/4 in).

-(c) Fit the wall Liner (fig. 1) (see page 6).
+(c) Fit the Wall Liner (fig. 1) (see page 6).

 Position the wall liner in place.
-Ensure that the liner is square and horizontal with the seam uppermost and that the flange is flush with the inside face of the wall.
+Ensure that the liner is square and horizontal, and that the flange is flush with the inside face of the wall.
 With the liner fixed in place, make good the external and internal wall surfaces around the liner with cement.